 New Mexico Youth Conservation Corps (NMYCC) is a program from the New Mexico Energy, Minerals and Naturals Resources Department.
 The NMYCC's mission is to "Promote the education, success and well-being of the youth of New Mexico through the conservation and enhancement of the state's natural resources and lasting community benefits."
 Please check out their website for more information: NMYCC.

-EcoServants is planning to hire approximately 40 young people this summer.
-Some of the work will include building and clearing trails, maintaining the historical sites of Lincoln and Fort Stanton, providing disaster prevention and response, and removing noxious weeds.
+EcoServants hired approximately 30 young people this summer.
+The work included building and clearing trails, maintaining the historical sites of Lincoln and Fort Stanton, providing disaster prevention and response, and removing noxious weeds.

 When Is It?

-This summer's NMYCC crew will be starting June 2nd and ending on August 8th.
+This summer's NMYCC crew started June 2nd and ends beginning August.

 Who Can Join?

-EcoServants is looking for residents of New Mexico between the ages of 17 and 25.
+EcoServants hires residents of New Mexico between the ages of 17 and 25.

-YCC members will be paid $8.50 or over an hour.
+YCC members receive $8.50 or over an hour.
 Furthermore, one can earn 3 college credits and a $1,175 scholarship upon completion of the program.

 If you dont have Adobe Reader® you can get it here.